KnK has a terrible cast of side-characters

 So it’s not just about strength versus weakness; it’s about honesty.
 Lio and Kirie knew they were weak, and they didn’t try to pretend otherwise.
 Had they found a companion like Mikiya, they might have been able to resist their nature and find peace.

-Then there’s God's Word, whom I feel neutral about.
+Then there’s God's Word, whom I feel largely neutral about.
 His motivations felt alien, but that’s fine.
-Unlike Asagami, he was cursed by his encounter with the fairies, making him fundamentally different from normal humans.
-That’s what I meant when I talked about her, Asagami’s struggle could have been handled similarly as a supernatural occurrence, making her transformation feel more natural and inevitable.
+Unlike Asagami, he was fundamentally altered by his encounter with the fairies, making him genuinely different from ordinary humans.
+That’s closer to what I meant when discussing Asagami.
+If the story wanted her to feel alien or disconnected from humanity, it could have leaned further into the supernatural aspects of her condition, allowing her transformation to feel more natural, inevitable, and thematically coherent.

 Edit: